JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

 ## Launching UI on different platforms

 The `App()` function execution is different for each platform.
-On Android, it's managed by an activity, on iOS by a view controller, and on desktop by a window.
+On Android, it's managed by an activity; on iOS, by a view controller; on the desktop, by a window; and on the web, by a container.
 Let's examine each of them.

 ### On Android